 ROSEN, A LEADING INVESTOR RIGHTS LAW FIRM, Encourages Norfolk Southern Corporation Investors to Inquire About Class Action Investigation – NSC

-/EIN News/ -- NEW YORK, March 14, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues its investigation of potential securities claims on behalf of shareholders of Norfolk Southern Corporation (NYSE: NSC) resulting from allegations that Norfolk Southern may have issued materially misleading business information to the investing public.
+NEW YORK, March 14, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues its investigation of potential securities claims on behalf of shareholders of Norfolk Southern Corporation NSC resulting from allegations that Norfolk Southern may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Norfolk Southern securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.